-Uncertainties of the income sources, a down-turn in visitor numbers, and maintenance requirements on the historic property have all placed considerable demands on the charity's limited resources.
+Uncertainties of the income sources, and maintenance requirements on the historic property have all placed considerable demands on the charity's limited resources.

-The Trust has not been able to build up any reserves, and has relied on a loan from a Trustee to meet previous years running costs and including the current year.
-As a result the Trust is looking at all areas of its finances, to ensure that a more sustainable finance plan is introduced alongside a fundraising team of volunteers, trustees and staff to identify fundraising opportunities.
+As a result the Trust continue to look at all areas of its finances, to ensure that a more sustainable finance plan is introduced alongside a fundraising team of volunteers, trustees and staff to identify fundraising opportunities.

-For the medium term, the Trust is striving to generate reserves that would provide a buffer towards running costs - or three month's running costs, which the Trustees have identified as £20,000, and an action plan is being put in place to achieve that.
+For the medium term, the Trust is striving to generate reserves that would provide a buffer towards running costs - or three month's running costs, which the Trustees have identified as £25,000, and an action plan is being put in place to achieve that.